ENGR108: Introduction to Matrix Methods

 Prerequisites

 You do not need to have seen any linear algebra before; we will develop it from scratch.
-Math 51 is nominally a prerequisite, but we will use very little of this material.
-In the course you'll do some very simple programming in the language Julia, so you should have seen some very basic simple programming.
+Math 51 is nominally a prerequisite, and we will use some of this material.
+In the course you'll do some very simple programming in the language Julia (and we will also attempt, but do not promise, to provide starter Python as well), so you should have seen some very basic simple programming.
 CS106A or equivalent (which is much more than you will need) is a prerequisite or corequisite.
 You do not need to know about any applications; we'll cover that in detail.
 Even if you have already seen all the material in the course (e.g., vectors, matrices, least squares) we encourage you to take it, because (we guess) you haven't seen it the way we will present it.